(Book 2: Hello, Can You Fear Me?)

 They arrived at the top floor, and as the doors of the elevator opened, Subro stepped out.
 ‘I’m fine, I’m fine.
 Anyway, we need to head to this completely fictional auditorium, Niranjan Theatre.’

 They climbed the final flight of stairs, which led up to the helipad.
 A cool breeze invitingly rushed in from the opening above.

 As they climbed the final stair, Subro observed, ‘Oh good, my boys are here.’
-He pointed towards the helicopter where two men were loading some stuff in.
+He pointed toward the helicopter where two men were loading stuff in.
 Ravi recognised the Captura bag among them.

 ‘Wait, why are they here?’
 Ravi asked, puzzled.